BLCM/bl3mods/Aaron0000/Balands/README.md

 OPERATIVE ANOINTMENTS
 ---------------------
-Digi-Clone Weapon Damage - Reduced to 35% damage, increased duration to 8 seconds, and now factors in skill and gear bonuses.
+Digi-Clone Weapon Damage - Reduced to 35% damage and now factors in skill and gear bonuses.

 MNTIS Damage - Reduced to 70% damage.